Disco Letters That Will Make Your Room Dazzle

 Supplies from Amazon

 Styrofoam comes in all sizes.
-Decide the letter you want and the thickness in order to use the correct size and depth.
+Decide the letter you want and the thickness to use the correct size and depth.

 This self-healing mat is a staple for many of my DIY projects.
 It protects all your surfaces and can be used over and over!

-If you need to glue the styrofoam sheets together, this gorilla glue was ideal.
-Use if gluing sheets together.
+If you need to glue the styrofoam sheets together, this Gorilla glue is ideal.
+Use when gluing sheets together.

 These are the mirrored tiles that I used for both my disco mirror and my disco letters.
 I used 1 box for the letter.